jeethub26230/Simple_GUI_Calculator/README.md

 # Simple_GUI_Calculator

-Understand how to create a GUI Application which looks and behaves as a normal calculator.
+A simple GUI Application which looks and Behaves as a Simple Calculator.

+This Program is completely coded in Python.

+If you have any queries Feel free to reach me on jeet26230@gmail.com for any queries on python.

+Happy Coding :)